The following information is intended as a guide for landlords and tenants participating in a hearing under the Residential Tenancy Act.

 How is a rental hearing conducted?

-A hearing is an informal process conducted by a Rental Officer to hear both sides of the rental dispute.
-A hearing is required when there is a dispute between a landlord and tenant and one of the parties submits an application to resolve the dispute.
+A hearing is a legal proceeding conducted by a Rental Officer to hear both sides of the rental dispute.
+A hearing is required when there is a dispute between a landlord and a tenant and one of the parties submits an application to resolve the dispute.
 A Rental Officer will hear the testimony and weigh the evidence submitted by the parties and make a decision.

 A hearing can provide an opportunity for the parties to resolve their differences and reach a mutual agreement.
-If the parties negotiate an agreement, the Rental Officer may issue an Order stating the details of the mutual agreement.
+If the parties negotiate an agreement, depending on the type of agreement, the Rental Officer may issue an Order/settlement agreement.

 Is there anything else I can do to help me prepare for a hearing?